Farnese blue diamond, with 300-year royal history, fetches $6.7 mln

 The 6.16 carat, dark grey-blue gem from the Golconda diamond mines of India was first given to Elisabeth Farnese, daughter of the Duke of Parma, in 1715 when she married Philip V of Spain.

-It was passed down through more than seven generations and, as their descendants married into other European families, it travelled from Spain to France, Italy and Austria.
+It was passed down through more than seven generations and, as their descendants married into other European families, it traveled from Spain to France, Italy and Austria.